 While there are many inexpensive substitutes to a studio backdrop such as a bed sheet or plain wall, you will soon discover that “you get what you pay for”, and that using a nice solid photo backdrop is a great idea irrespective of your desire to cut costs.

-Here are some advantages to using a photography backdrop for your photography:
+Here are some advantages to using a studio backdrop for your photography:

 A quality backdrop can give many years of service, especially if well cared for.
-Canvas backdrops are made with three, heavy layers of canvas, black-out cloth, and vinyl.
+Our solid canvas backdrops are made with three, heavy layers of canvas, black-out cloth, and vinyl.
 This type of durability affords a long-term backdrop solution for any studio.

 Solid-color backgrounds make for clutter-free images.Since they have no patterns, solid-color backdrops can be helpful if you do photo composites.
 White seamless paper can be great for this, and won’t leave a green colorcast like a chroma-key background can sometimes do.
 Solid-color backdrops can be lit in a variety of colors, allowing for an equal number of different looks and, if you use a GOBO or cut-out, you can add interesting shapes to the background, too.